 Taking 8½, a movie by Federico Fellini, one of the most famous around the world instead.

 The hilarious comedy about an Italian director scrambles like crazy to produce a movie that doesn’t exist.

 It was almost an autobiography of that moment of his life feeling stuck in his own elite Italian movie’s maker figure.
 Literally, anyone can enjoy that movie.

 The old French avant-garde enthusiast and the kids who always watched only Avengers Movies can enjoy it as equals.
 Is too funny and genius not to love it.

 BUT WE CAN GO EVEN MORE BACK IN THE YEARS.

-Both directors who throughout their lives have made all kinds of horror, crime, sci-fi, comedies, musicals, fantasy films and so on and so forth.
+Both of them have made all kinds of movie genres.
+Horror, crime, sci-fi, comedies, musicals, fantasy, and so forth.

-Poor films made with few means but with a lot of love for art and unparalleled profession behind the camera, eternal proof that where you don’t get to with money you can always get there with ingenuity and talent.
+Poor films with low budget but with a lot of love for art and profession behind the camera.

 I hope you enjoyed reading these thoughts of mine in freedom as much as I enjoyed writing them

-I always wish the best to each of you, carrying on the knowledge of cinema means bringing beauty to the world, which we need today more than ever.
+I always wish the best to each of you that follow the knowledge of cinema.
+An art bringing beauty to the world, which we need today more than ever.